 Steel frames are common and some metal bases are even foldable.
 You can set up one at night and put it away during the day.

 Like platform beds, metal platform bases typically do not come with a headboard or a footboard.
 Often, they’re a little bit taller than platform beds, providing more room for under-bed storage.

-We do not recommend metal form bases for memory mattresses, as many of them cannot meet the three inches apart or less rule.
+We do not recommend metal form bases for memory mattresses, as many of them cannot meet the 2.75 inches apart or less rule.
 The standard grid design doesn’t offer many points of contact between the bed frame and the mattress.
 Fewer points of contact can mean poor support, which can lead to premature sagging and indentations.

 Adjustable Bed Base

 An adjustable bed base can raise or lower parts of the bed and can make a good mattress feel even more comfortable.

 Many adjustable bases come with preset positions and a wireless remote for easy adjustment, and some come with extra features such as built-in massagers and under-bed storage and lighting.

 The biggest benefit to an adjustable foundation is how it can help alleviate symptoms of numerous conditions.
 Some sleepers with acid reflux, poor circulation, obstructive sleep apnea or snoring, arthritis, back pain, shoulder pain, neck pain, and restless legs syndrome have found relief by using an adjustable base.